pfadler/dmftPackages/README.md

 ## Known issues / TODO

-  - macOS builds are experimental and currently do not work with the pinned version of nixpkgs.
-Users will have to follow Note 1 and pin to a recent version of the nixpkgs-unstable channel.
+  - macOS builds are experimental and not really tested

   - Ensure that builds are reproducible